EricHeGitHub/python-factorial-base-rubik-rectangle-word-game-overlapping-photographs-related-algorithms/README.md

 • Outputs the conversion of that number in “factorial base”: a number written in factorial base is of the form dk ...d1 with di <= i for all 1 <= i <= k, and its decimal value is dk ⇥k!+···+d1 ⇥1!.
 For instance, the decimal value of 2301 read in factorial base is 2 * 4! + 3 * 3! + 0 * 2! + 1 * 1! = 67.

 Here is a sample run of the program.
-$ python3 factorial base .py Input a nonnegative integer : 12a Incorrect input, giving up...
+$ python3 factorial base .py <br/>Input a nonnegative integer : 12a Incorrect input, giving up...

-$ python3 factorial base .py Input a nonnegative integer : Incorrect input, giving up...
+$ python3 factorial base .py <br/>Input a nonnegative integer : Incorrect input, giving up...

-$ python3 factorial base .py Input a nonnegative integer :  3 Incorrect input, giving up...
+$ python3 factorial base .py <br/>Input a nonnegative integer :  3 Incorrect input, giving up...

 $ python3 factorial   base .py
-  12 13
+  12 13 <br/>
- Input a nonnegative
+ Input a nonnegative <br/>
 Decimal 67 reads as

 $ python3 factorial   base .py
 integer : 67
-2301 in factorial base.
+2301 in factorial base. <br/>
-Input a nonnegative
+Input a nonnegative <br/>
 Decimal 2301 reads as 310311 in factorial base.

-$ python3 factorial base .py
+$ python3 factorial base .py <br/>
-Input a nonnegative integer : 310311
+Input a nonnegative integer : 310311 <br/>
 Decimal 310311 reads as 75354211 in factorial base.